 If the tool that your team wants is beyond the reach of your budget, it may be worth the effort to prepare a cost-benefit analysis and make your case to management.
 Demonstrate how implementing this tool will minimize risk and improve release quality, using a pilot scenario that scales.

-Challenge #4 — Training or acquiring skilled testers
+Automation Challenge #4 — Training or acquiring skilled testers

-It is a misconception that automation testing can be easily done by any tester.
+It is a misconception that test automation can be easily done by any tester.
 Likewise, many falsely believe that any developer can automate tests.
 Focusing, designing, configuring, and implementing test automation requires specific skills and time to build experience.

 How to overcome it:

 When filling this role, you need to look for a specific skill set beyond technical chops.
 Testers sit at the intersection between your developers, managers, and customers, so having the ability to articulate ideas from one group to another is a must.
 Being in the tech field, testers must be willing to stay up to date with the latest technologies and development methodologies to understand what the development team may be doing or moving towards.
 At the same time, they must also understand how to keep a holistic view of what the software in development is trying to achieve from a business perspective, and keep test cases relevant to those goals.
-Automation engineers are admittedly one of the toughest tech roles to hire for, but the effort to find the right hire will be significantly rewarded with an automation testing pipeline that, in the long run, saves you time and money.
+Automation engineers are admittedly one of the toughest tech roles to hire for, but the effort to find the right hire will be significantly rewarded with an test automation pipeline that, in the long run, saves you time and money.

-Challenge #5 — Significant capital investment
+Automation Challenge #5 — Significant capital investment

 In nearly all cases, the initial phase of test automation comes with some costs, since it requires analysis, design, and planning for the implementation.
 You’ll need to account for all licensing and operating costs—including hardware and software.
 Even if the choice is made to go with free or low-cost open-source automation tools, the time spent on training and maintenance can have significant costs in terms of employee focus.